ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 + **Public** SSH keys can be freely shared with anyone, without concern.
 They could be published via email, on web pages, or in phone books.

-+ **Private** SSH keys, unlike SSH passwords, are only stored on the user's local computer, and are *not* shared with a server while an SSH connection is established.
++ **Private** SSH keys, unlike SSH passwords, are only stored on your local computer, and are *not* shared with a server while an SSH connection is established.

 + Because **public** SSH keys are safe to share, and **private** SSH keys are not shared with servers during connection establishment, it is safe to use the same SSH public/private key pair for any number of different servers.
-  Even if one server gets hacked, the information that hackers could potentially glean would *not* allow them to log into the same user's account on other servers.
+  Even if one server gets hacked, the information that hackers could potentially glean would *not* allow them to log into any of your accounts on other servers.

 + **Private** SSH keys **must be kept private.**

-+ SSH keys are only as secure as the user's local computer where they are stored.
-If a user's computer gets stolen or hacked, thieves or hackers could potentially gain access to that user's accounts on all servers for which the user has SSH keys, unless the keys themselves are protected by strong passphrases.
++ SSH keys are only as secure as your local computer where they are stored.
+If your computer gets stolen or hacked, thieves or hackers could potentially gain access to your accounts on all servers for which you have SSH keys, unless the keys themselves are protected by strong passphrases.

 + **NEVER EVER AT ABSOLUTELY NO TIME GIVE ANYONE YOUR PRIVATE SSH KEY EVER!**

-+ If an SSH key is protected by a strong passphrase, it is practically impossible to use by a hacker even if said hacker were able to access the key files on a user's computer somehow.
++ If an SSH key is protected by a strong passphrase, it is practically impossible to use by a hacker even if said hacker were able to access the key files on your local computer somehow.

 + **NEVER EVER AT ABSOLUTELY NO TIME GIVE ANYONE YOUR SSH KEY PASSPHRASE EVER!**
 :::